-- 28.1 Members' Clubs and Miners' Welfare Institutes may apply for a Club Gaming Permit and/or a Club Gaming Machine Permit, but are restricted by category and number of machines and to equal chance gaming and games of chance. - 28.2 Commercial clubs may apply for a club machine permit, subject to restrictions - 28.3 The gambling provided under the authority of a club gaming permit must also meet the following conditions: - (a) in respect of gaming machines:

-no child or young person may use a category B or C machine on the premises that the holder must comply with any relevant provision of a code of practice about the location and operation of gaming machines.

-(b) the public, children and young persons must be excluded from any area of the premises where the gaming is taking place.

-28.4 Section 273 of the Act sets out the conditions that will apply to the club machine permit, including that in respect of gaming machines no child or young person uses a category B or C machine on the premises and that the holder complies with any relevant provision of a code of practice about the location and operation of gaming machines.
+- 28.1 Members' Clubs and Miners' Welfare Institutes may apply for a Club Gaming Permit and/or a Club Gaming Machine Permit, but are restricted by category and number of machines and to equal chance gaming and games of chance. - 28.2 Commercial clubs may apply for a club machine permit, subject to restrictions - 28.3.
+A fast-track procedure is available for premises that hold a Club Premises Certificate under the Licensing Act 2003. - 28.3 The gambling provided under the authority of a club gaming permit must also meet the following conditions: - (a) in respect of gaming machines: - no child or young person may use a category B or C machine on the premises - that the holder must comply with any relevant provision of a code of practice about the location and operation of gaming machines. - (b) the public, children and young persons must be excluded from any area of the premises where the gaming is taking place. - 28.4 Section 273 of the Act sets out the conditions that will apply to the club machine permit, including that in respect of gaming machines no child or young person uses a category B or C machine on the premises and that the holder complies with any relevant provision of a code of practice about the location and operation of gaming machines.